-Problem distributed

-Deadline for requests for clarification of the RecordSeptember 8, 2023

-Deadline to register for the memorial-only roundOctober 6, 2023

-Memorial due (must be received by this date)November 10, 2023

-Deadline for protests concerning memorials ten days after memorials have been posted (memorials will be posted on the Competition website after all regional and national rounds have concluded)

-Foreman Biodiversity Lecture and Welcome Reception April 10, 2024

-Check-in, Q&A, and OrientationApril 11, 2024

-Preliminary Rounds 1 and 2 April 11, 2024

-Preliminary Rounds 3 and 4 April 12, 2024

-QuarterfinalsApril 13, 2024

-SemifinalsApril 13, 2024

-Championship RoundApril 13, 2024

-Awards Ceremony and Closing Reception

-Check-in will begin at 9:00 a.m. on Thursday, April 11.
-The orientation for coaches and
+Problem distributed August 1, 2024 Deadline for requests for clarification of the Record September 9, 2024 Deadline to register for the memorial-only round September 30, 2024 Memorial due (must be received by this date) November 15, 2024 Deadline for protests concerning memorials ten days after (memorials will be posted on the Competition website after all regional and Foreman Biodiversity Lecture and Welcome Reception April 9, 2025 Check-in, Q&A, and Orientation April 10, 2025 Preliminary Rounds 1 and 2 April 10, 2025 Preliminary Rounds 3 and 4 April 11, 2025 Quarterfinals April 12, 2025 Semifinals April 12, 2025 Championship Round April 12, 2025 Awards Ceremony and Closing Reception April 12, 2025 Observation will be size at 0.00 and an Thomas day.
+April 40.
+The - dan tation for a sale as a sale

-Check-in will begin at 9:00 a.m. on Thursday, April 11.
-The orientation for coaches and competitors will begin at 10:00 a.m. on April 11.
+Check-in will begin at 9:00 a.m. on Thursday, April 10.
+The orientation for coaches and competitors will begin at 10:00 a.m. on April 10.
 At least one representative of each team must check in and attend the orientation; all team members are invited to attend.

-The Championship Round will start at approximately 2:00 p.m. on Saturday, April 13.
+The Championship Round will start at approximately 2:00 p.m. on Saturday, April 12.
 The Awards Ceremony and Closing Reception will start shortly after the conclusion of the Championship Round (approximately 3:30 p.m.) and will conclude at around 5:00 p.m.
 Tampa International Airport is about 30-40 minutes from campus.